getlago/lago-docs/docs/guide/10_invoicing/fees.md

 # Fees
 A fee is a line item in an invoice.
 There are two types of fees:
-- **Subscription fees** that correspond to the base amount of the plan; and
+- **Subscription fees** that correspond to the base amount of the plan;
-- **Charge fees** that correspond to usage-based charges (i.e. the costs associated with each billable metric).
+- **Charge fees** that correspond to usage-based charges (i.e. the costs associated with each billable metric); and
+- **True-up fees** that correspond to usage-based charges that don't meet the required spending minimum.

 Information about fees includes (but is not limited to):
 - Type;